achimnol/vagrant-ambari/README.md

    - Store your private key (`.pem` file) generated from the AWS console in `~/.vagrant.d/`.
    - Configure a security group that allows external SSH (port 22) and HTTP (port 8080) inbound connections.
  - Customize `Vagrant` configuration:
    - Check the region where you provision the instances.
+The default is `ap-northeast-1` because it has the lowest latency from South Korea. :)
    - Change the security group name.
 The default is `default`.
    - Change the key filenames and keypair name.
    - Change the number of nodes defined as `NUM_NODES`.